How Are Website Security & SEO connected?

 When it comes to website ranking, the no.1 Search Engine places a high priority on user safety.
 Websites with poor security are vulnerable to cyber-attacks, financial and sensitive data theft, and reputation damage.
 Google penalises such websites and significantly reduces their organic search ranking.
 Furthermore, websites with poor security may even be blacklisted.

 This means that you have to be extremely vigilant when it comes to your website security.
-You must train your development team in basic Cyber Incident Response and Planning and Ransomware Prevention.
+You must train your dedicated development team in basic Cyber Incident Response and Planning and Ransomware Prevention.
 They must have a plan of action or a Ransomware Response Workflow they can refer to in case of an incident so that the damage is mitigated, and your website ranking doesn’t hit rock-bottom.

 How Do Cyberattacks Affect SEO And Marketing?